 We can’t get into the details of increasing brand awareness without explaining what it is in the first place.
 In simple terms, brand awareness measures how familiar consumers are with your brand, product, or service.
 In marketing, it refers to the awareness within the target market or audience.

-Brand awareness is a general term that divides into three primary categories:
+Brand awareness is a general term that is divided into three primary categories:

 - Brand name awareness